NoahBarratt/rpsgame/README.md

 # Then press enter and follow prompts within game

 # To change player name, first install package within game-specific Anaconda virtual environment with the command:
-    pip install python-dotenv ,
+    pip install python-dotenv
-# Then create file titled .env on VS Code or preferred text editor, write
+# Then create file titled .env on VS Code or preferred text editor, write the command below in the file and save file within the folder titled "rpsgame"
     PLAYER_NAME="Desired Name"
-# in file and save file within the folder titled "rpsgame"